hzla/Pokeweb-Live/README.md

 gym_tr_ids is a list of trainer_ids of the gym trainers.

-The ids are needed so that the randomizer will know they should use the same type.

 e1 to e4 and champ are the trainer_ids for the elite 4 members and the champion.

+The ids are needed so that the randomizer will know they should use their assigned gym type.

 #### base_rom_level_caps.json